UtrechtUniversity/ecobuild/README.md

 # EcoBuild Website

-Official website for the EcoBuild team at Utrecht University.
+Official website for the EcoBUILD team at Utrecht University.

 Visit: https://utrechtuniversity.github.io/ecobuild/

+Built using Astro and the [Scholar Lite](https://github.com/fjd2004711/scholar-lite) template.